top of page

 Example:

-A colleague seemed overwhelmed at work, so I reached out and suggested they take a mental health day.
-I also offered to help with any tasks to lighten their load.
+A colleague seemed overwhelmed.
+I suggested they take a mental health day and offered to help lighten their workload.

-If you witness someone being treated unfairly or their rights being violated, don’t be afraid to take action and stand up for what’s right.
+Witnessing someone being treated unfairly?
+Don’t hesitate to take action and stand up for what’s right.

 Example:

-When a tenant in my apartment building was unfairly targeted by the landlord, I helped them organize a tenant’s association to fight for better living conditions.
+When a tenant in my building was unfairly targeted, I helped them organize a tenant's association for better living conditions.

 Example:

 A friend was going through a difficult breakup.
-I made sure to check in regularly and offer emotional support, giving them a safe space to vent and heal.
+I checked in regularly, providing emotional support and a safe space to vent.

 Example:

-I helped a friend through the daunting process of filing for a visa by explaining the steps, gathering documents, and offering moral support along the way.
+I helped a friend through the visa application process by explaining steps and offering moral support.
 She successfully got her visa!

 Conclusion

-Advocating for others doesn’t require grand gestures or huge sacrifices—it’s the small, consistent acts of kindness and support that can truly make a difference.
-Whether you’re using your voice to defend someone, offering your skills, or simply showing up, each act of advocacy contributes to a more supportive and inclusive world.
+Advocating for others doesn’t require grand gestures or huge sacrifices.
+It’s small, consistent acts of kindness and support that can truly make a difference.
+Whether you’re using your voice, offering skills, or simply showing up, each act of advocacy contributes to a more supportive and inclusive world.

 bottom of page